ptupitsyn/ptupitsyn.github.io/_posts/2023-05-18-Dynamic-LINQ-With-Ignite.md

 # Why Not Use SQL Directly?

-With Dynamic LINQ library, we are building strings, which are then parsed into `Expression` trees, which are then converted to SQL.
+With Dynamic LINQ library, we are building strings, which are then parsed into `Expression` trees, which are then converted to back to string (SQL).

 ```
 string -> Expression -> string